 AGETIS SKINCARE SOLUTIONS

-Topical silicone gel for the management of new and old scars resulting from surgical procedures, injuries, wounds and burns.
+Topical silicone gel for the management of scars resulting from surgical procedures, injuries, wounds and burns.

 Oregano extract gel designed for gum health and to prevent gum diseases such as gingivitis